The Texas Attorney General and The Nuge.

 Courtney Love phoned into the Howard Stern Show on Monday before eventually coming into the studio where she made the shocking allegation that one of the first times she had oral sex was with Ted Nugent.
 She said she was young and she didn’t want to say exactly how old she was, but eventually confessed she was 12-year-old — which would have made Nugent approximately 28 years old at the time.

 If Nugent weren’t Abbott’s sixty-something pal he might have ended up in a 30-second ad for the AG.
-Cue scary music: And Greg Abbott stopped a child molester’s lurid scheme to take legal possession of a minor.
-Presumably this would only happen after Abbott found the time to make such a pitch, in between campaign stops with a creep.
+And Greg Abbott stopped a child molester’s scheme to take legal possession of a minor.
+Presumably this would only happen after Abbott found the time to make such a pitch, in between campaign stops with a hippie criminal.

 Attorney General Greg Abbott has set a record for the most child support collected by any state in history.

 Since Abbott took office as attorney general in 2002, he has collected more than $27 billion through his office’s Child Support Division.